71st Venice International Film Festival

-American filmmakers Thelma Schoonmaker and Frederick Wiseman were the recipients of the Lifetime Achievement award.
-French composer Alexandre Desplat was the head of the jury for the main competition section.
+American editor Thelma Schoonmaker and American filmmaker Frederick Wiseman were the recipients of the Golden Lion for Lifetime Achievement.

 The festival poster paid tribute to François Truffaut, as it featured the character of Antoine Doinel portrayed by Jean-Pierre Léaud from Truffaut's 1959 drama film The 400 Blows.

+The festival opened with Birdman by Alejandro G. Iñárritu, and closed with The Golden Era by Ann Hui.